tonykim07/BMS-Algorithms-and-Modeling/README.md

 # BMS-Algorithms-and-Modeling

-MATLAB Capstone projects for a 5 course specialization for Algorithms for Battery Management Systems.
+MATLAB Capstone projects for a 5 course specialization in Algorithms for Battery Management Systems.

 The specialization covered the following topics:
 - The major functions that must be performed by a battery management system